Peter Bleksley’s search for one of Britain’s most wanted fugitives

 It all began on Sunday 15th August 1993.

 Behind the wheel was 14-year-old Andrew Ellis.
 Apparently he had never driven a car before.
-One of his teenage accomplices sitting alongside him was Gary Campbell.
+Watching on was Gary Campbell.
 As Ellis reversed the car at high speed he collided with a number of pedestrians, one of whom was four-year-old Kevin Downes.
 Kevin was killed instantly.
 His six-year-old brother Tony Downes was deeply traumatised by his brother’s death, an event that would haunt him for the rest of his life.

 In the early hours of Saturday June 19th 2004, 16-year-old Liam Kelly was getting out of a car in Grafton St, Dingle, Liverpool, when he was approached by two armed men.
 Liam was blasted in the chest and arm by a shotgun.
 Liam dragged himself to a nearby house but died of his injuries a short while later.
 The police soon identified a number of suspects and made some early arrests, but the suspects were released on bail pending further enquiries.
 One of the arrested suspects was the privately educated, 6’ 6”, broadly built, ginger haired, Kevin Parle, of no fixed address.

 In June 2006 a number of people went on trial, charged with offences connected to Liam Kelly’s murder.
-Anthony Campbell pleaded guilty to murder.
+Anthony Campbell, (No relation to Gary Campbell), pleaded guilty to murder.
 Peter Sinclair pleaded guilty to assisting an offender.
-Sinclair accepted that he helped Kevin Parle dispose of mobile phones, burn clothing which contained incriminating evidence, and had driven Parle to collect a vehicle after the murder.
+Sinclair accepted that he helped Kevin Parle dispose of mobile phones, burn clothing which contained incriminating evidence, and had driven Parle to collect a vehicle after Liam’s murder.
 Parle however, was now on the run and was therefore not in court.
 Another defendant, Hannah Morgan, pleaded guilty to attempting to pervert the course of justice by making a false statement to the benefit of Parle.
 Patrick Smeda was acquitted of murder.

 In November 2007 Tony Downes and Kirk Bradley went on trial charged with Lucy Hargreaves’ murder.
 Adam McNally stood in the dock alongside them, charged with stealing the getaway car.
 The police openly stated at the trial that they were seeking another man in connection with Lucy’s murder.
 This man was Kevin Parle, who was now wanted in connection with two of Liverpool’s most shocking murders of recent times.
 At this trial, Lucy’s murder was described as an ‘execution’ by the prosecution.
 The court heard that after Lucy had been shot, petrol was doused around the living room and hallway before being ignited.